bundlewrap/bundlewrap/doc/bundles.rst

 	item_symlink
 	item_user

 Bundles are subdirectories of the :file:`bundles/` directory of your BundleWrap repository.
 Within each bundle, there must be a file called :file:`items.py`.
-They define any number of magic attributes that are automatically processed by BundleWrap.
+It defines any number of magic attributes that are automatically processed by BundleWrap.
 Each attribute is a dictionary mapping an item name (such as a file name) to a dictionary of attributes (e.g. file ownership information).

 A typical bundle might look like this: